-On October 17th General John Burgoyne formally surrendered his remaining army.
-The Battle of Saratoga was unquestionably won by the Americans.
+On October 17th General John Burgoyne formally surrendered his remaining army to Gates.
+The Americans unquestionably won the monumental Battle of Saratoga.

 Burgoyne would go on to surrender over 6,000 troops as his grand Saratoga Campaign ended in a complete failure.
 At Saratoga Burgoyne specifically lost over 1,000 killed and wounded, while the Americans only totaled just over 300.

 In addition, Gates did not insist upon sending the newly captured British men to prison camps.
-Instead, the prisoners would be escorted to Boston where they would wait to be exchanged for American prisoners of war and then sent back to England with a promise to never fight in the war again.
+Instead, American militia escorted the prisoners to Boston where they waited for an exchange with American prisoners of war and then sent back to England with a promise to never fight in the war again.

 The American revolutionaries were outraged when hearing of the favorable British terms.
-While sending the British troops away with a promise to never fight in the war again sounded great, in reality these troops would be redeployed to European units then freeing up those troops to fight in the Americas under no such promise.
+While sending the British troops away with a promise to never fight in the war again sounded great, in reality the British redeployed these troops to European units thus freeing up those troops to fight in the Americas under no such promise.

 The Significance of the Battle of Saratoga

 The 1777 Battle of Saratoga was of utmost significance to the American Revolution.
 The decisive American victory over British regulars proved once and for all that the Americans could potentially win their revolution.

 The victory at Saratoga finally convinced France to formally ally with the Americans.
 Although France had already been providing supplies and weapons to the revolting colonists, they now would go on to offer more substantial military support.
 This included the support of their navy which greatly hampered British movements later on in the war.3

 Along with France, the Spanish and Dutch also pledged to support the colonies in their revolution.
 All these countries sensed an opportunity to greatly weaken the British, their traditional enemy, by supporting the liberation of their colonies.